asrauflal62-ops/nlp-mt-project/README.md

 ## Notes on Checkpoints and Data

-Due to GitHub size limits, trained checkpoints under `runs/` and processed data under `Data/processed/` are not included.
-All results reported in this README can be reproduced by running the provided training commands.
+Due to GitHub file size limits, trained checkpoints under `runs/` and processed data under `Data/processed/` are not included in this repository.

+Datasets are hosted externally and can be downloaded following the instructions in the *Data Download* section above.
+All reported results in this README were obtained using the provided training commands and evaluation scripts.

 ## Summary
 RNN models benefit from attention and beam search but remain limited at scale.